Spydirwebb/django/django_next/README.md

 1/31 - 28:37 in video 7. add-review page getting error 400 on post
 2/02 - finished video 7. add-review is posting appropriately
 2/03 - finished video 8.
-Business page is displaying and filtering reviews
+Business page is displaying and filtering reviews 2/08 - finished video 9.
+Can get jwt from httpie.
+Can not get into api with jwt using httpie